ringcentral/engage-digital-api-docs/docs/webhooks/events.md

 `task.created` | When a task is created `task.destroyed` | When contents are ignored or interventions are deferred or closed in folders view, related tasks are destroyed.
 `task.expired_from_step` | When a task couldn't be delivered to any of the assigned agents for longer than the timeout defined for the topology step.
 It then continue to the next step.
-`task.expired_from_workbin` | When a task was abandoned by an agent in his workbin automatically taken back by the DD to be routed to other agents.
+`task.expired_from_workbin` | When a task was abandoned by an agent in his workbin automatically taken back by Engage Digital to be routed to other agents.
 `task.recategorized` | When a content is recategorized, the task associated to this content gets the same categories.
 `task.resume` | When an agent resumes handling of a task from his history or deferred tasks `task.supervisor_assigned` | When a task is assigned to an agent by a supervisor and the option “Bypass queue and assign to agent” has been checked